Choose section

 Natural grain colors are:

-Abrasive manufacturers can make their product any color they chose to simply by adding dye to the size coat in the making process.
-Therefore you should not rely on grain color to inform you of grain type.
-Also the addition of stearates and lubricants can make it hard to tell original grain color.
+Abrasive manufacturers can make their product any color they choose simply by adding dye to the size coat in the making process.
+Therefore, you should not rely on grain color to inform you of grain type.
+Also, adding stearates and lubricants can make it hard to tell the original grain color.
 Always choose a grain based on the application and the machinery involved.

 BACKINGS